Quick facts

 Phytoplasmas are the plant-infecting members of a class of bacteria called Mollicutes.
 There are references going back to the early 17th century to symptoms of diseases that are now known to be caused by phytoplasmas.

-Phytoplasmas lack a cell wall and are confined to the phloem vessels (which transport the products of photosynthesis) within the plant.
+Phytoplasmas lack a cell wall and are confined to the (which transport the products of ) within the plant.
 They rely on insect vectors (leafhoppers, plant hoppers and psyllids) to move them from one host plant to another.
 The vectors feed on plants by probing into the phloem vessels.
 In doing so, they become contaminated with the phytoplasma, which eventually finds its way into the salivary glands so that it can be transmitted to other plants.

-Phytoplasmas can overwinter either within the insect vector or within perennial host plants.
+Phytoplasmas can overwinter either within the insect vector or within host plants.
 They cannot survive outside of their host plant or vector, and cannot be grown in artificial culture.
 DNA-based diagnostic techniques are therefore important in detecting and determining the species of phytoplasma infecting a plant.

 Some phytoplasmas have very wide host ranges and can produce a huge array of symptoms.
 For example, ‘Candidatus Phytoplasma asteris’ (a member of the aster yellows group) has been recorded on more than 200 plant species, and causes diseases with over 100 different names based on the plant affected and the symptoms produced (e.g. delphinium virescence, mulberry dwarf).